 Database Backup (DBS) provides a complete sandbox solution for MySQL and Oracle databases based on copy data management (CDM).
-You can use the DBS sandbox feature to create a sandbox instance (ApsaraDB ApsaraDB RDS emergency instance) to restore data in a backup set within seconds.
+You can use the DBS sandbox feature to create a sandbox instance (ApsaraDB RDS emergency instance) to restore data of a backup set.
 Read and write operations performed within sandbox instances do not affect source databases.
-You can perform a variety of operations within sandbox instances, such as data restoration within seconds, recovery drill, test, analysis, and emergency disaster recovery.
-This topic describes the architecture, benefits, scenarios, billing, and limits of the DBS sandbox feature.
+You can perform a variety of operations within sandbox instances, such as recovery drill, development and testing, query and analysis, and emergency disaster recovery.

-- Increasing usage costs: You must restore data before it can be used.
-Restoring large amounts of data can consume large amounts of bandwidth and disk I/O resources and lead to high CPU utilization.
-Restoration is costly and extends the data recovery time objective (RTO) to hours.
+- High usage costs: You must restore data before it can be used.
+Large amounts of bandwidth, disk I/O resources, and CPU resources are required to restore large amounts of data.
+Restoration is costly and extends data recovery time objectives (RTOs) to hours.

 - MySQL sandbox instance: DBS provides storage and computing resources for MySQL sandbox instances and hosts the service process of instances.
 You can remotely access your database instances.

 - Oracle sandbox instance: DBS provides storage resources for Oracle sandbox instances based on a remote file system and hosts the service process of instances.
-The computing resources of Oracle sandbox instances are provided by your ECS instances.
+The computing resources of Oracle sandbox instances are provided by your Elastic Compute Service (ECS) instances.

-- Database physical backup: accelerates data backup and recovery for database files.
+- Physical backup of databases: accelerates the data backup and restoration of database files.

 - Data deduplication: significantly reduces the storage costs of backup data.

-- Storage snapshot and clone: allows backup data to be available within seconds.
-The RTO is within several seconds.
+- Storage snapshot and clone: allows backup data to be available in a short period of time.
 No data is copied.

-- Storage virtualization: This feature uses sandbox instances of cloud resources without dependencies on your production instances.
+- Storage virtualization: uses sandbox instances of cloud resources without dependencies on your production instances.
 Read and write operations performed within sandbox instances do not affect source databases.

 - Development and testing based on online data (Dev or Ops):

-Testing and prerelease are verified based on existing online data.
-However, online data must be protected from being corrupted.
-The DBS sandbox feature can provide replicas of full historical data and meet the requirements of rapid iteration, tests, and data reliability.Note The DBS sandbox feature plans to support fast data masking to shield sensitive fields in databases from ordinary developers and testers.
+Testing and prerelease are verified based on existing online data, and online data must be protected from being corrupted.
+The DBS sandbox feature can provide replicas of full historical data and meet the requirements of rapid iteration, tests, and data reliability.Note The DBS sandbox feature is expected to support fast data masking to shield sensitive fields in databases from irrelevant developers and testers.
 This can meet the core requirements of financial and cloud computing industries for data privacy.